 Thawing lobster in the refrigerator is the best method when you have 24 hours ahead of time before you wish to cook them.
-Simply take a small rimmed sheet pan (cookie sheet with a lip on it), place a pad of 4-5 paper towels under the original packaging that the lobsters came in.
+Simply use a small rimmed sheet pan (baking sheet with a lip on it), and place a pad of 4-5 paper towels under the original packaging that the lobsters came in.
 Place the lobsters on a shelf in the middle of your fridge, and let the fridge do the work for you, slowly and safely thawing the meat.
-The paper towels will absorb any melt water liquid that comes out of the lobsters during the thawing process, and will speed cleanup for you.
+The paper towels will absorb any meltwater liquid that comes out of the lobsters during the thawing process and will speed cleanup for you.

 How long do I cook lobster tail for?